 That’s the future.
 It’s a fascinating modern age we live in!Captain Jack Aubrey, 1805, HMS Surprise, (auth.
 Patrick O’Brien).

 So what’s next for Fayaway and her crew?
 We’ve spent many hours asking ourselves this question.
 Quite simply, I’ll resolutely say that we’re not done yet.
 But COVID-19, as it has for many, threw a wrench in our plans.
 And as said before, we’re making use of this in a good way.
 Since US citizens aren’t as welcome in foreign countries right now, we’ve decided to instead top up the cruising funds, and search for a larger boat.
 Yup, I just said that.

 Our beloved Fayaway is truly everything we’ve wanted in our home.
 She’s got every imaginable amenity, in practically new condition.
-She’s simple, fast and safe to sail, circling in tight coves, as well as comfortably holding a line offshore.
+She’s simple, fast and safe to sail, circling in tight coves, as well as comfortably holding a course line in heavy seas offshore.
 However, we just want more storage space.
 I consider myself a handy guy, but couldn’t bring any but the most essential tools because we don’t have the room.
 Every time I want to use something from my “big” tool bag it was like playing that game of sliding the little plastic squares to make a picture.
-But otherwise she’s perfection.
+But otherwise she’s cruising perfection.
 If we could simply slice Fayaway athwartships, and bolt-in another nine feet, I’d never ask for anything else!